lf-/blog/src/content/i-competed-in-skills-canada-robotics.md

 +++

 Skills Canada hosts a robotics competition for the secondary level every year with a different task each time.
 Competitors build remote controlled robots ahead of time which they bring with them to the competition.
-There is also an autonomous portion of the competition where we build robots on the competition floor using a set of parts for a challenge which is revealed on competition day.
+There is also an autonomous portion of the competition where we build robots on the competition floor using a set of parts for a challenge which is revealed on competition day.<!-- excerpt -->

 Our team achieved first place at the national competition, but we are not continuing to worlds as it is not a worlds qualifying year (though a former team from my school is!).